timm/gold/src/table.md

     i.rows[r].cells[c] = add(i.cols.all[c], row[c])
 }
 ```
+Note one trick in `TableRow`:
-Note that we update `cells[c]` with whatever is
+we update `cells[c]` with whatever is
 returned after `add`ing the value to the column header.
 With this approach,
-column headers can pre-process by
+column headers can be used to pre-process data to
 (e.g.) coercing strings to numbers
 (in `Num` columns).